 1. clinical guidelines have been drawn up and published,

-2. secondary legislation is being drafted to underpin the Programme,
+2. secondary legislation is being drafted to underpin the Programme, and

-3. cannabis products for use under the Programme, once reviewed for suitable for medical use, will be published on an ‘approved list’
+3. cannabis products for use under the Programme, once reviewed for suitable for medical use, will be published on an ‘approved list’.

 The Health Products Regulatory Authority’s (HPRA) report ‘Cannabis for Medical Use – A Scientific Review’ recommended that if access to cannabis is to be permitted for medical purposes, it's use should only be initiated as part of a structured process of formal on-going clinical evaluation, in a limited number of clearly defined medical conditions, which have failed to respond to all other previous treatments, and where there is at least modest evidence that cannabis may be effective.

 All such patients should be under the direct supervision of an appropriately trained and experienced medical consultant.
 The specified medical conditions (medical indications) are:

 - Spasticity associated with multiple sclerosis;